Sleepless in Peckham: Plot

 With only a few days left before the Trotters are evicted from Nelson Mandela House, Rodney gets an enlarged copy of the 1960 Jolly Boys' Outing photo and shows it to Cassandra at a restaurant.
 He shows her who was in the photo: Del, Boycie, Trigger, Denzil, Sid, Roy Slater, Grandad, Reg – and local gentleman thief Freddie "The Frog" Robdal (pictured as Nicholas Lyndhurst), who bears an uncanny resemblance to Rodney.
-Rodney tells Cassandra that Robdal is his real biological father, explaining the affair Robdal had with Rodney and Del's mother Joan.
+Rodney tells Cassandra that Robdal is his biological father, explaining the affair Robdal had with Rodney and Del's mother Joan.
 Meanwhile, back at the flat, after returning from the market, Del finds the original photo and concludes that Rodney has learned the horrible truth.
 Del tells Raquel about how he only knew Robdal as "Uncle Fred" in the 1960s, and mentions that only Joan, Uncle Albert, and Trigger's aunt Reenie Turpin knew that Robdal was Rodney's real father.
 Del did have his suspicions for many years but did not believe it until Albert told him after getting drunk at a wet corset contest sometime after "The Frog's Legacy".
 Del refused to tell Rodney the truth about his parentage out of fear of breaking his brother's heart.
 Raquel and Cassandra both ask Del and Rodney why they will not tell each other.
 The Trotter brothers answer that it would indeed break the other's heart.

 The next morning, Del and Rodney are called to see a solicitor named Mr. Cartwright, thinking that he will charge them with fraud since they failed to pay the Inland Revenue.
-But Mr. Cartwright brings good news to the Trotter brothers.
-After reading a copy of Albert's will, the Trotters discover that Albert never spent his share of the Trotter fortune but invested it in a far more stable area prior to his death, while his nephews invested their shares in the Central American market.
-According to his will, Albert wanted to give his enlarged share of the fortune to his nephews, leaving them with £145,000 each.
-Del and Rodney are both stunned by all this, until Del gets a phone call from Raquel telling him that Cassandra has gone into labour.
+But Mr. Cartwright, whose firm acted as Albert's solicitors, has something of interest to the Trotters.
+Mr. Cartwright explains that Albert never spent his share of the Trotters' fortune and instead invested it in a safe location, while Del and Rodney invested their money in the Central American market.
+According to his will, Albert left his entire estate to Del and Rodney, leaving them with £145,000 each.
+Del and Rodney are both stunned by this, until Del gets a phone call from Raquel telling him that Cassandra has gone into labour.
 Del and Rodney race to the hospital, where Cassandra has delivered a baby girl via Caesarean section.